ShrutiLakhani/ecomm-app/README.md

 - remove Items from your WishList
 - add Items in your Cart
-- oast appears when any of the above action occurs
+- Toast appears when any of the above action occurs